Creative Tableaux, an all-inclusive intergenerational & multidisciplinary educational program

 The program is split into two parts:

-on the first part of this interactive, one (1) hour long program, we walk the students through the creative process of an opera:
+on the first part of this interactive, program, we walk participants through the creative process of an opera:

 • How we create the visual elements (sets and costumes) of a new operatic production.